k-nuth/kth/scripts/README_check_conan_updates.md

 - `0`: All packages are up to date, or updates were successfully applied
 - `1`: Updates are available (useful for CI/CD to detect outdated dependencies)
+- `2`: The check was incomplete because a package source could not be queried

 ## Automation